University of Bologna: Rankings and reputation

-The 2022 QS World University Rankings ranked the University of Bologna 166th in the world and 71st (first in Italy) with reference to academic reputation.
-In another measurement by the same company, it was positioned among the world's top 100 universities for graduate employability (84th).
+The 2024 QS World University Rankings ranked the University of Bologna 154th in the world as well as 73rd (1st in Italy, 18th in Europe) with specific reference to academic reputation.
+In another measurement by the same organization, it was positioned among the world's top 100 universities for graduate employability.

-In the 2021 Times Higher Education World University Rankings, it claimed the 167th place globally.
-In the THE Impact Rankings of the same year, measuring the universities' commitment to sustainable development in compliance with the UN 2030 Agenda, Bologna took first place in Europe and sixth in the world.
+In the 2024 Times Higher Education World University Rankings, it claimed the 155th place globally.
+In the 2023 THE Impact Rankings, which measure the universities' commitment to sustainable development in compliance with the UN 2030 Agenda, Bologna took 5th place in Europe and 23rd in the world.

-Nationally, in 2020 Bologna topped Italy's main ranking of large public universities (> 40,000 students) for the eleventh year in a row, produced by the Italian Center for Social Investment Studies.
+Furthermore, Bologna topped Italy's 2023 list of large public universities (> 40,000 students), produced by the Italian Center for Social Investment Studies, for the 14th year in a row.